CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 The IT operation should implement the following measures:

 * Users must be able to reach IT operations through appropriate escalation levels.
-* At the transfer point of the WLAN communication into the internal LAN, the communication should be selectively blocked per SSID, access point or even for the complete WLAN infrastructure in case of an attack on the WLAN.
+* At the transfer point of the WLAN communication into the internal LAN, the communication should be selectively blocked per SSID, access point or even for the complete WLAN infrastructure in the event of an attack on the WLAN.
 * In the event of a security incident or theft, IT operations should be able to take appropriate security measures.
 Ideally, they rely on coordinated and documented procedures.
 Possible actions are z.
 B .:

 + Shutdown of access points
 + Shutdown of servers
 + Check the configurations of the access points
-+ Backing up all files that could provide information about the nature and cause of the problem that has occurred (for example, whether an attack actually occurred and how the attacker was able to invade it) d.
++ Backing up all files that could provide information about the nature and cause of the problem that has occurred (for example, whether an attack actually occurred and how the attacker could invade it) d.
 H. in particular backup of all relevant log files.
 + If necessary, restore the original configuration data
 + Inform users to check their work areas for any irregularities.